GCW48/cs386-a1/Deliverables/deliverable2.md

 # User stories

-1. As a college studnet, I want the game to effectively convey this feeling in a short time peroid so that I can finish the title <br>
+1. As a college student, I want the game to effectively convey this feeling in a short time peroid so that I can finish the title <br>
 <br>
 2. two<br>
 two<br>